HenriPodolski/next-mgnl/README.md

 ```

 ### ToDo
+* If error occurs in useSWR the page needs to render the error page
+* Check and provide typescript typings (replace unknown, any types for possible)
-* Provide docker container for CMS, add lightmodules and options for DB to it
+* Provide options for DB to mgnl docker image (maybe helpful: https://github.com/nicolasbarbe/magnolia-docker)
 * Lint
 * Testing with snapshot image and code
 * Check usage of next image, head and link in storybook